-Naming groups of fossils in a way that is clear and widely agreed is an important discipline of Paleontology, as many disputes have been based simply on misunderstandings over names.
+Naming groups of fossils in a way that is clear and widely agreed is an important discipline of Paleontology, and many disputes have been based simply on misunderstandings over names.
 “Linnaean taxonomy” is commonly used for classifying living organisms, but runs into difficulties when dealing with newly discovered organisms that are significantly different from known ones.
-For example: it is hard to decide at what level to place a new higher-level grouping, e.g. genus or family or order; this is important since the Linnaean rules for naming groups are tied to their levels, and hence if a group is moved to a different level it must be renamed.
+For example: it is hard to decide at what level to place a new higher-level grouping, e.g. genus or family or order; this is important since the Linnaean rules for naming groups are tied to their levels, and so if a group is moved to a different level it must be renamed.

 Paleontologists generally use approaches based on “cladistics”, a technique for working out the evolutionary "family tree" of a set of organisms.
 It works by the logic that, if groups B and C have more similarities to each other than either has to group A, then B and C are more closely related to each other than either is to A.